open-ephys/onix1-bonsai-docs/articles/hubs/onix1-breakout/analog-io.md

   - The `DeviceName` is set to `BreakoutBoard/AnalogIO`.
 This links the <xref:OpenEphys.Onix1.BreakoutAnalogInput> operator to the corresponding configuration operator.
   - The `DataType` is set to `Volts`.
 This means that samples will be represented as units of units of voltage in a single-precision floating point type.
+  - To learn about considerations setting the `Buffer` property, visit the <xref:buffers-memory-usage>.
-- The [`MemberSelector`](https://bonsai-rx.org/docs/api/Bonsai.Expressions.MemberSelectorBuilder.html) operators each select a member from the <xref:OpenEphys.Onix1.BreakoutAnalogInputDataFrame>.
-Selected members in the workflow, `Clock` and `AnalogData` are unsigned integers and an array, respectively.
+- The [`MemberSelector`](https://bonsai-rx.org/docs/api/Bonsai.Expressions.MemberSelectorBuilder.html) operators each select a member from the <xref:OpenEphys.Onix1.BreakoutAnalogInputDataFrame>, `Clock` and `AnalogData`.
-- The [`MatrixWriter`](https://bonsai-rx.org/docs/api/Bonsai.Dsp.MatrixWriter.html) operators save `Clock` and `AnalogData` to files with the following format: `analog-clock_<timestamp>.raw` and `analog-data_<timestamp>.raw`, respectively.
+- The [`MatrixWriter`](https://bonsai-rx.org/docs/api/Bonsai.Dsp.MatrixWriter.html) operators saves the selected members to files with the following format: `analog-clock_<timestamp>.raw` and `analog-data_<timestamp>.raw`, respectively.

 <!-- content regarding setting operators commented out bc that's too much text I think -->